Istanful/safettp/README.md

 end
 ```

 As you can see two separate blocks are yielded whether the request succeeded or failed.
 In order to use the method you will have to provide both.
-This will guard you from unexpected errors, neat right?
+This will guard you from unexpected errors.
+Neat right?

-The options hash provided as the second parameter in the example above can be used to append additional information to the request. _You can read about the available options [here](###\ Request\ options)_
+The options hash provided as the second parameter in the example above can be used to append additional information to the request. _You can read about the available options [here](#request-options)_

 ### The response object
 To retrieve the data obtained from the request you call `#parsed_body`.
 It will parse the data from JSON.